Success-Case

 Japanese Telco Leader KDDI Invents Immersion Cooling Small Data Center with GIGABYTE

 Japanese telco giant KDDI Corporation has invented a new class of data centers that are mobile and eco-friendly.
-These “container-type immersion cooling small data centers” will employ “single-phase immersion cooling” to reduce power consumption by 43% and lower the PUE below 1.07.
+These “container-type immersion cooling small data centers” employ “single-phase immersion cooling” to reduce power consumption by 43% and lower the PUE below 1.07.
 GIGABYTE Technology drew from its years of experience in the telco sector to provide the R282-Z93 and R182-Z91 Rack Servers for KDDI to use as the management and GPU computing nodes in the data center.
 KDDI benefits from the servers’ powerful 3rd Gen AMD EPYC™ CPUs, the scalable, high-density configuration of NVIDIA® GPUs in small form factors, and the servers’ optimized compatibility with the liquid-based data center cooling solution.
 GIGABYTE’s participation in KDDI’s project is in line with GIGABYTE’s long-term CSR and ESG efforts, which are focused on working with global industry leaders to “Upgrade Your Life” with high tech while building a greener, more sustainable environment for our future.

 KDDI’s “container-type immersion cooling small data center” is a micro data center housed within a 12ft shipping container.
 The servers within are cooled with the revolutionary “single-phase immersion cooling” technology, which can help the data center reduce power consumption by 43% and lower the PUE below 1.07.